 “Having both modelling expertise and the ability to manufacture, measure and test samples in-house has allowed us to use a multidisciplinary approach to integrate AM process simulations into our portfolio of R&D and consultancy services,” says London.

-Putting its AM expertise to work, TWI consults with numerous oil & gas, aerospace and medical organisations to help prove out the viability of designs for various AM processes such as powder-bed fusion (selective laser and electron beam melting), laser metal deposition, and wire-arc AM.
+Putting its additive manufacturing expertise to work, TWI consults with numerous oil & gas, aerospace and medical organisations to help prove out the viability of designs for various AM processes such as powder-bed fusion (selective laser and electron beam melting), laser metal deposition, and wire-arc AM.
 Applications have included everything from medical and dental implants (hip, cochlear and dental bars) to automotive turbochargers and aircraft components.

 How simulation supports additive manufacturing